AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/deliverables.md

 ## Business requirements

-This document captures business requirement approvals for functional specifications and the usability of the customer experience.
+A business requirements document captures approvals for functional specifications and the usability of the customer experience.
 It is used to drive the user experience, visual design, and detailed testing plans.

 ## System diagram